-The Indigenous Cultural Tourism Award recognizes an Aboriginal tourism business that has demonstrated a commitment to the development, promotion and delivery of an authentic, innovative and enriched Aboriginal cultural tourism visitor experience.
-The recipient will have demonstrated a commitment to authentic Aboriginal cultural tourism as a key aspect of encouraging and promoting tourism growth in their region.
+The Indigenous Cultural Tourism Award recognizes an Indigenous tourism business that has demonstrated a commitment to the development, promotion and delivery of an authentic, innovative and enriched Indigenous cultural tourism visitor experience.
+The recipient will have demonstrated a commitment to authentic Indigenous cultural tourism as a key aspect of encouraging and promoting tourism growth in their region.

 Cities in Sync – Tourism Victoria, in partnership with Tourism Saskatoon and Destination St. John’s

 Marriott Hotels of Canada Innovator of the Year Award